zenorocha/wedocs/intro/index.md

 ## 1. What's WeDeploy?

-*WeDeploy* gives you the built-in APIs that can help you create modern apps faster.
+*WeDeploy* gives you access to intuitive APIs that can help you create modern apps faster.

-From simple applications to micro service stack, choose between dozens of languages, frameworks, or entire application stacks and launch production-ready environments in matter of minutes.
+From simple applications to a full stack of micro services, choose between dozens of languages, frameworks, or entire application stacks and launch production-ready environments in matter of minutes.

-With WeDeploy, you are able to quickly and efficiently respond to user demand:
+With WeDeploy, you are able to quickly and efficiently respond to user demands:

 * Deploy your applications quickly.
 * Automatically distribute incoming traffic across multiple instances.
-* Authenticate users in few lines of code.
+* Authenticate users with only a few lines of code.
 * Store data securely and consume information in real-time.
 * Release applications with zero downtime.
 * Build and deploy micro services.